Stuyvesant Cove Park: Opening and early years

-Since 2009, Stuyvesant Cove Park has been artfully planted with a wide variety of native plant species.
+Since its opening, Stuyvesant Cove Park has been planted with a variety of native plant species.
+The park was initially maintained by NYCEDC and most of the plantings died due to a lack of water.
+In 2002, when CEC was awarded the contract to take over the park, including its maintenance, Jon Cramer of CEC was titled the program director and he hired Jeff Tucker to be the first ever Chief Landscaper.
+Jon was responsible for constructing Solar 1, the first ever self-sustaining building in Manhattan running off of solar power.
 In 2018, park manager Emily Curtis-Murphy embarked on a program to showcase plant species originally native to Manhattan and Long Island in a manner that positions the park as an outdoor classroom for students attending local schools.